Ecocraft-2022/GigaBlockIncorporated/README.md

 ## **Pollution**

 This feature is supposed to show how pollution affects everything around us, and how strongly we affect the environment and the other way.
-The core principle underlying pollution are [regions] (#regions).
+The core principle underlying pollution are [regions](#regions).
 Every region has certain attributes.
-In this section, we will focus on [global] (#global-pollution) and [local] (#local-pollution) pollution.The pollution accounted for is **overallpollution** - the sum of local and global pollution.
+In this section, we will focus on [global](#global-pollution) and [local](#local-pollution) pollution.The pollution accounted for is **overallpollution** - the sum of local and global pollution.
 There are three levels of pollution - low pollution (has no negative effects), moderate pollution (has certain negative effects) and high pollution (has revolutionary effects).
-Look at [this] (#pollution-effects) for further information about pollution effects.
+Look at [this](#pollution-effects) for further information about pollution effects.

 <div id="global-pollution"/>

 ## **Global Pollution**

-Global Pollution is fetched from API, and it cannot be changed by player - it's the base pollution level for given [region] (#regions).
-Global pollution value is the value from the station situated in nearest [regions] (#regions) centre so its actual value may be offset or does not match with actual Geo location.
+Global Pollution is fetched from API, and it cannot be changed by player - it's the base pollution level for given [region](#regions).
+Global pollution value is the value from the station situated in nearest [regions](#regions) centre so its actual value may be offset or does not match with actual Geo location.

 <div id="local-pollution"/>